ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 ### Creating Directories

 To create a new directory, you can use the `Unix.mkdir` function.
-This function requires two parameters: the name of the new directory, and the permissions for the directory (Unix-style octal format is often prefered).
+This function requires two parameters: the name of the new directory and the permissions for the directory (Unix-style octal format is often preferred).

 ```ocaml
 Unix.mkdir "new_directory" 0o777